SJSUFall2019-CMPE272/ProjectGroup-23/README.md

 - Cloud: AWS(EC2, ECS), Docker, IBM Bluemix
 - Algortihmic implementation: Evolutionary Algorithms (Genetic Algorithm, Particle Swarm Optimization), Dynamic Programming

+# Utility Company (PG&E's opinion)

+We had an interaction with one of the PG&E representative over the phone where we told him about our project.
+To start with, he was impressed that we were thinking of doing something in this area.
+We took their feedback on the project which included the following major points:

+  - Smart Meter would be more beneficial when it covers large number of households.
+  - PG&E people are not worried if the load demand peak is shifted during night hours.
+During day time, they have to meet the demands of industries, farmers, IT sector in addition to consumer households.
+  - Much of the day time is reduced at night and only household play a major role during night hours.
+  - It would be more effective if we could incorporate installed solar energy at user households in our load scheduling alogrithm.

+# Customer's Opinion

+As of now, we have surveyed two households regarding the installation of smart meter in their households.
+The household consisted both working parents with two school going children.
+Their common feedback is as follows:

+  - Machines these days such as dishwasher, washing machine, cloth dryer are already coming with a feature to manually schedule the appliance which the households regularly use.
+  - It would be beneficial if we could provide each household with an analysis of how much their usage was for the day and which appliance consume how much units.
+  - The time of manual scheduling of appliances is a decision done manually.
+If a better scheduling which could provide less electricity rate would be appreciated.
+  - One of the household had installed solar panels and thus wanted to know if our system would be incorporating the solary energy.

 # Team Members